DouglasNeuroInformatics/DNP_jsPsych_Template/docs/source/usage.rst

 Serving locally
 ------------

-To use this tempalte locally a simple http server can be used.
+To use this template locally a simple http server can be used.
 Either download the dist from the github or build the package from source eg ``npm build`` Then the index.html file can be served locally.
 Python3 offers a command to serve the index.html locally with one command.
 First ensure python3 is installed. `It can be found here <https://www.python.org/downloads/>`_.
 Choose the appropriate package for the OS that you have.
 Using a terminal or powershell first navitage to the directory containing the index.html file then: